440.00P Driver Evaluation and Training Procedure

 Counselors need to make every effort to find and refer to programs that have the equipment that is believed to be appropriate for the individual's unique needs.

 Generally, a vehicle consultation is completed as part of the driver evaluation to either determine whether the vehicle the individual owns will meet his or her needs, or to identify the type of new vehicle which will meet his or her needs.
-If the consumer has not purchased a vehicle this step should be done to assure the purchase of an appropriate vehicle.
+If the individual has not purchased a vehicle this step should be done to assure the purchase of an appropriate vehicle.

 It may be appropriate to offer driver evaluation services to a driver already licensed and experienced with adaptive driving equipment if a person experiences difficulty driving due to changes in functional capacity.